JaeFoxForzs/FixSeeCorpse_Scav/README.md

     Line of sight check (corpses behind walls are not detected) Camera bounds check (corpse must be on screen) Lighting check (corpses in complete darkness are not noticed)

+Gradual Detection

+    Corpses must be looked at for a period of time before being noticed Close corpses (≤10m) are spotted quickly (~0.15s) Distant corpses (≥45m) take longer to notice (~1.5s) Low consciousness adds up to +3.5s detection delay

 Multiplayer Support